docsmith-darshan/tom_theme/pages/mydoc/mydoc_get_started.md

 ## Target Audience
-This guide is intended for administrators who want to manually install, administer, and optimize their ownCloud servers.
+This guide is intended for administrators who want to manually install, manage, and optimize their ownCloud servers.

 ## Prerequisites
-The following are the prerequisites:
+Before you install ownCloud, you need the following:
-* Ubuntu 20.04 server installed with SSH enabled
+* Ubuntu 20.04 LTS server installed with SSH enabled
 * You must have root or sudo previliages